 This web site provides an on-line searchable version of the late Jeremy Wilkinson’s Gazetteer and Bibliography of the Mines and Quarries of North Wales.
-The gazetteer contains over 5,300 mine, quarry and other sites together with a bibliography of more than 33,200 references and notes.
+The gazetteer currently contains entries for more than 4,700 documented mine, quarry and other site names plus entries for around 2,000 other sites (unnamed levels, pits, quarries, shafts etc.) identified from historic maps.
 Alternative names of sites are cross-referenced.
-Details are provided of more than 830 limited companies and more than 3,500 other companies and individuals are named.
+Supporting this data is a bibliography of more than 35,000 references and notes.
+Details are provided of more than 1200 limited companies and more than 3,600 other companies and individuals are named.

-Jeremy provided copies of his files to me, Dave Linton.
+Following a conversation in June 2002, Jeremy asked me, Dave Linton, to produce an online version and subsequently provided me with copies of his files.
 I have modified file names, formats and some data codings to simplify maintenance and reduce file sizes.
 Duplicated data have been eliminated and minor corrections have been made.
 The files and their data formats have been documented to support future maintenance.

-I have used my versions of Jeremy’s files and my own programs to produce an on-line search facility of all mines and quarries, persons associated with the mines and quarries, and a list of relevant Crown Grants.
-Cross-references that provide additional information are linked.
+I have used my versions of Jeremy’s files and my own programs to produce the gazetteer and bibliography of mines and quarries in north Wales and the persons associated with the mines and quarries, plus a list of relevant Crown Grants.
+Cross-references that provide additional information to that currently display are presented as links.

-In addition, references to some secondary sources have been added as in some cases these are more accessible than the primary sources.
+In addition, references to further secondary sources have been added as in many cases these are more accessible than the primary sources.

 Additions and corrections to the data have been, and will continue to be, incorporated as further information becomes available.
 Submissions of such information will be welcomed.